catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli/install.rst

 ..
 Note::
   The guide above mentions how to download virtualenv for powershell, however this is assuming you are using python2 which has been discontinued.
-For this reason, we recommend using pip to install the normal `virutalenvwrapper.` using `pip install virtualenvwrapper`
+For this reason, we recommend using pip to install the normal `virtualenvwrapper.` using `pip install virtualenvwrapper`

 Assuming that Python and pip have successfully been installed then